Hong Kong's Carrie Lam Shores Up Beijing's Backing During 'Exceptional Times'

 "The protests have affected how the world views the Chinese Communist Party.
 In the past 20 years, the world only saw the economic benefits that it brings," one housewife and activist perched at a card collection table outside a busy subway station told NPR's Julie McCarthy.

-"But now they realize it could affect world order, and that it's a threat to freedom and democracies around the world," the activist said.
+"But now they realize it could affect world order and that it's a threat to freedom and democracies around the world," the activist said.

-A former British colony, Hong Kong was returned to Communist China in 1997 on the assurance that the region would remain semi-autonomous, under a principle of "one country, two systems" — in other words, that it could largely maintain its democratic and independent judicial traditions despite loose control from Beijing.
+A former British colony, Hong Kong was returned to communist China in 1997 on the assurance that the region would remain semiautonomous under a principle of "one country, two systems" — in other words, that it could largely maintain its democratic and independent judicial traditions despite loose control from Beijing.

 Lately, though, critics have condemned what they see as China's increasing encroachment on the region's politics, governance and even its media landscape.

-During Lam's visit Monday, the international Committee to Protect Journalists published a report alleging that China — notorious for its censorship practices — has been seeking to exercise greater control over the local flow of information.
+During Lam's visit Monday, the international nonprofit Committee to Protect Journalists published a report alleging that China — notorious for its censorship practices — has been seeking to exercise greater control over the local flow of information.

 The report explains: